Does Zendesk use OpenAI? The full 2026 story

 Get full control and test everything first

-With eesel AI’s powerful simulation mode, you can test your setup on thousands of your real historical tickets before it ever talks to a single customer.
-This lets you see exactly how the AI will behave and forecast things like resolution rates and cost savings with real data.
+With eesel AI's simulation mode, you can test your setup on real historical tickets before it ever talks to a customer.
+This lets you forecast things like resolution rates with real data.

-Plus, you get fine-grained control with a customizable workflow engine.
-You can decide exactly which tickets the AI should touch, what its tone of voice should be, and what special actions it can take, whether that’s looking up an order in Shopify or automatically tagging and escalating a ticket.
+Plus, you get a customizable workflow engine that works alongside Zendesk.
+You can decide exactly which tickets the AI should handle and what tone of voice it should use, even automatically tagging and escalating tickets within your Zendesk workspace.

 This video demonstrates an AI assistant inside Zendesk that offers a powerful alternative to the native Zendesk AI.